 The Wan Fambul Framework outlines a holistic, community-owned and led process leading to a National People’s Plan, and it is built on the learning from a 3 ½-year comprehensive pilot process in three districts, in Kailahun, Moyamba and Koinadugu.
 The pilot tested a People’s Planning Process to mobilize communities to lead in their own recovery and development, while also creating an inclusive infrastructure to sustain and support that process.
 It is anchored in the Districts by an Inclusive District Committee (IDC), coordinating all the District peace and development stakeholders, including the District Councils, Traditional Leaders, MDAs, NGOs/INGOs, CSOs, Women, Youth, Disabled, Inter-Religious, and Community Representatives.

-Since 2006, Fambul Tok and Catalyst for Peace (CFP) forged an approach to healing, recovery and ongoing development (beyond the window of Ebola recovery) that places people and communities in the very center and at the helm – the People’s Planning Process.
-The People’s Planning Process, called the PPP, is an inclusive community mobilization and engagement process for community welfare and development.
+Since 2007, Fambul Tok and Catalyst for Peace (CFP) forged an approach to healing, recovery and ongoing development that places people and communities in the very center and at the helm – first through post-war reconciliation, then adapting to Ebola recovery and culminating in the People’s Planning Process.
+The People’s Planning Process (PPP) is an inclusive community mobilization and engagement process for community welfare and development.
 The process has built structures that are helping resolve long standing conflict and engaging communities to champion their own recovery and development.
-This ‘inside-out’ approach repairs the torn fabric of community and builds social immunity for the next crisis, whatever it may be, thus helping break an endless crisis and response cycle.
+Inclusive District governance structures (IDCs) are then built to support/sustain the process.
+This ‘inside-out’ approach repairs the torn fabric of community and builds social immunity for the next crisis, helping break an endless crisis/response cycle.

 Who are the beneficiaries?
 (1,000 characters)